newhousenl/ptgui_localization/README.md

 These files contain all localizable texts of the user interface, tooltips and help pages of PTGui.
 We have generated machine translations into many languages.
 We hope the translations are usable but they are not perfect.
 If you would like to help us by correcting any errors, improving any quirky translations etc, this is much appreciated!

 ## How to contribute
-Please submit any changes by forking this repository and sending pull requests via GitHub.
+The preferred way to contribute is by by forking this repository and sending pull requests via GitHub.
 Using GitHub makes it possible for multiple people to collaborate on the same files.
 If you are new to git and GitHub, see the instructions below to get started.
-A little familiarity with JSON and HTML syntax is probably helpful.
+But if this sounds to complicated, feel free to send us your changes by email.

-You can make any changes in the .nhloc file.
+Make the changes in the .nhloc file corresponding to your language.
 Remove the `"machinetranslated": true` line from all text you find to be correctly translated.
 If the meaning of a translation is unclear, the original english text can be looked up in en_us.nhloc.
 This file contains the original texts we used for machine translation.

 Changes can be reviewed 'live' in the PTGui application.
 In Windows, update the .nhloc file in `C:\Program Files\PTGui\Translations'`.
 On Mac, ctrl+click on the PTGui application, select Show Package Contents and browse to the Contents/Resources/Translations folder.
 Quit and restart PTGui and it should show the modified texts.

 If you would like to be mentioned in the About box please add your name to the 'contributors' section.

-Finally, submit a pull request to send us your modifications.

 ## Structure of the localization files
 Localizations are stored in files with the .nhloc extension.
 This is a JSON format.
 The fields and structure are documented in the [JSON schema](https://www.ptgui.com/schemas/nhloc_v2.schema.json).
 A JSON schema aware editor such as VS Code (see below) will show tooltips and syntax suggestions while editing.